 Glycyrrhiza glabra (Licorice)

-We formulate our own products.
-All our ingredients are purchased from United States sources.
-We maintain a C of A (Certificate of Authenticity) for all ingredients.
+Vitality Science is dedicated to the quality of our products, therefore we hand formulate each product and maintain a C of A (Certificate of Authenticity) for all ingredients.
+Ingredients are sourced from Germany, Argentina, and United States.
 We do not use any additives or any substances other than what is on the label.
 That is, we use no excipients, flowing agents, coloring agents, stabilizers, silicon dioxide, magnesium stearate, or unnatural substances of any kind.

 "Stephen, thanks so much!
 Dawn is sleeping next to her brother now looking quite calm. i am sooooo glad to hear that the Chamomile in the Soothing Solution will help heal her GI tract as she has a rough go of it.
 I will order the enzymes and wait and see what happens.
 The luxolite I have used on other kitties when I feel they need stabilazation.
 I like the idea and they always seem to feel better in a short time.
 I have attached a picture of Dawn sleeping with Simeon.